nomemory/java-bean-validation-extension/README.md

 Checks if the given string is a valid IPv4 address.

+This is implemented using `InetAddressValidator.class` from [Apache Common Validator](https://commons.apache.org/proper/commons-validator/).

 ### `@IPv6`

 Checks if the given string is a valid IPv6 address.

+This is implemented using `InetAddressValidator.class` from [Apache Common Validator](https://commons.apache.org/proper/commons-validator/).

 ### `@JsAssert`